zhangyi-he/WFM-2L-DiffusApprox-AdaptPMMH/README.md

-# Inferring selection acting on horse coat colours and patterns during the process of domestication from ancient DNA data
+# Bayesian inference of natural selection from ancient DNA data

 v1.0 includes the source code implemented for the case of constant natural selection and demographic history that missing values are not allowed.